 Breathable, wicking underwear that won’t show under lighter pants

 I used to wear cotton underwear in the summer.
 Never again.
 It was like living in the dark ages.
-Whether you go spendy (Ex Officio) or cheap (UNIQLO), do your junk a favor and try out some tech underwear that’s been engineered to breathe and wick sweat away from your skin.
+Whether you go spendy (Ex Officio) or cheap (UNIQLO), do your junk a favor and try out some tech underwear that’s been engineered to breathe and gently move sweat away from your skin.
 It’s a life changer.
-Also, try to go with shades that aren’t too far off from your skin tone.
-If you’re lighter skinned, grey should be fine, since white or black can leave “lines” where your underwear starts and stops showing through semi-translucent pants like white chinos or cotton/linen pants.
+Also, try to go with colors and shades that aren’t too far off from your skin tone.
+As a pasty goober, I usually go with gray.
+That way, I don’t get VPL (or, “visible panty lines” as the ladies would say) if I’m wearing lighter colored pants.
+Not heeding this advice could result in “lines” where your underwear starts and stops showing through semi-translucent pants like white chinos or cotton/linen pants.

-Something to put stuff in for a trip to the beach/pool
+Something to put stuff in for a picnic or trip to the beach/pool

 A Good Book (or better yet, a good series)